simone-mangiante/bugs-project/terraform/eks-cluster-prod/README.md

-# Terraform scripts to create a Kuberentes dev cluster
+# Terraform scripts to create a Kuberentes prod cluster

 Values you may change:
 - `cluster name` in `variables.tf`